RiyaSingh15/AI-Voice-Assistant/README.md

   enter "pip install SpeechRecognition"<br>
   enter "pip install wikipedia"<br><br>

- open directory where you cloned the repository then "shift + right click"<br>
+ Open directory where you cloned the repository then "shift + right click"<br>
  Click the option "Open PowerShell Window here"<br>
- type "python assistant.py"<br>
+ Type "python assistant.py"<br>
  If things are done correctly AI VOice Assistant should run now.<br>
 If you get any error related to module not found then in cmd type "pip install module-name".<br>
 If you get any error related to pyaudio install build tools from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017<br>